charel/U1-unofficial-community-wiki/docs/contribute.md

 To do so, please create a Pull Request (PR) [for this repo](https://github.com/charel/U1-unofficial-community-wiki).
 Guidance on how to create PR can be found in the [official github guide](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project).
 You don't even need to download any files.
 Make a fork, edit the files with the github web-based text editor, and submit a PR.

+Please attribute the original author and link to the initial source, where possible.
+Don't overthink your contributions too much.
+"Good enough" is good enough.
+Better badly documented than not at all.